westfieldlabs/datetime_helper/README.md

 ## TL;DR

 Zulu Time is an ISO 8601 formatted string representing a `datetime` but in the time zone UTC+0.
-This makes it trivial for client applications to display correctly in their local, or other nominated time zones.
+This makes it trivial for client applications to display dates and times correctly in their local, or other nominated time zones.

 Enforcing Zulu Time across a range of projects requires a common approach to how you validate incoming strings, how you represent the data internally, how you serialise the data back out into strings, and how you test all that consistently and efficiently.